matthoffner/es-react-pwa/README.md

 yarn pwa:init
 ```

-to generate caching with each build:
+to generate caching with each build

 ```sh
 yarn pwa